Somerset Lowry-Corry, 4th Earl Belmore: Governor of New South Wales

 Belmore became Governor and Commander-in-Chief of New South Wales on 8 January 1868 at a time when the position was not yet just a figurehead, but was still an imperial officer responsible to the British government.
-On 12 March 1868 he was attending a picnic with the visiting Prince Alfred at the Sydney beachside suburb of Clontarf when Henry James O'Farrell shot Alfred in the back and claimed to have intended to shoot Belmore as well.
+On 12 March 1868, Lord Belmore was attending a picnic with the visiting Prince Alfred at the Sydney beachside suburb of Clontarf, when Henry James O'Farrell shot Alfred in the back and claimed to have intended to shoot Belmore as well.
 Although Belmore did not see the incident, he arranged for Alfred's transfer to hospital for treatment and passed on to the colonial government the Prince's request for clemency for O'Farrell, which was ignored.
 He worked effectively to calm the sectarian passions unleashed by the incident.

-Belmore succeeded in having the Audit Act 1870 passed, which established the principle that government expenditure had to be authorised by appropriation through both houses of parliament, which had not been the practice until that time.
+Belmore succeeded in having the Audit Act 1870 passed, which established the principle that government expenditure had to be authorised by appropriation through both houses of Parliament, which had not been the practice until that time.
 He found the Sydney summers oppressive and therefore rented Throsby Park, near Moss Vale, as his country house.
 He resigned to protect his wife's health and to resume his parliamentary career, and left Sydney on 21 February 1872.

 Later life

-Belmore was a Justice of the Peace in County Fermanagh, County Tyrone and Kent.
+Lord Belmore was a Justice of the Peace in County Fermanagh, County Tyrone and Kent.
 He served as one of the Lords Justices of Ireland on several occasions in the 1890s and was made Lord Lieutenant of County Tyrone in 1892, having been previously a Deputy Lieutenant.
 He was also a captain in the Fermanagh Militia and a major in the London Irish Royal Volunteers.

 Marriage and children

-Lord Belmore married Anne Elizabeth Honoria Gladstone, daughter of Captain John Neilson Gladstone, MP, the son of Sir John Gladstone, 1st Baronet, and Elizabeth Honoria Bateson, the daughter of Sir Robert Bateson, 1st Bt. and sister of Sir Thomas Bateson, 1st Baron Deramore, on 22 August 1861 in St George's, Hanover Square, London.
+Lord Belmore married Anne Elizabeth Honoria Gladstone, daughter of Captain John Neilson Gladstone, MP, the son of Sir John Gladstone, 1st Baronet, and Elizabeth Honoria Bateson, the daughter of Sir Robert Bateson, 1st Bt., and sister of the 1st Baron Deramore, on 22 August 1861 in St George's, Hanover Square, London.
 All told, the couple had 13 children: 3 sons and 10 daughters.
 While all 13 children survived into adulthood, unusually, only two of the 13 (Florence and Kathleen) ever married or had children.

 The children were, in order of birth: